moehriegitt/hob3l/doc/scadformat.md

 `file`.
 If `file` is a relative path name, then it is interpreted relative to the file where the `import` was located.

 Currently, files in text STL format are supported.
-The normals from the STL file are ignored, and the vertices are assumed to be ordered in the opposite order of what the SCAD format uses, i.e., when viewed from the outside, each face's vertices run counter-clockwise.
+The vertices are assumed to be ordered in the opposite order of what the SCAD format uses, i.e., when viewed from the outside, each face's vertices run counter-clockwise.
 This corresponds to the right hand rule, where the thumb is the face normal and the other fingers indicate the vertex order.

+The normal is used to check that the vertices are ordered the expected
+way: if the sign of the computed normal is opposite, the vertices are reversed to restore the right hand rule order.

 The input polyhedron must be 2-manifold just like for the `polyhedron` functor.